ICEHOUSE: Crossing Borders

 It had drama, elegance, space, I could see a male voice choir doing it beneath a deep grey valley sky.
 It was completely unexpected and bang on time as I escaped the hellhole of school and enlisted in art college, strangely enough often beneath a deep grey valley sky.

 In Australia the album sells by the bucket load and had five singles – another kick in the teeth for British fans or Aussies based in Britain.
 The album was as Powell suggested another winner, the best since Primitive Man.
-Heartbreak Kid definitive ICEHOUSE, Girl in the Moon as good as err 10cc?
+Heartbreak Kid definitive ICEHOUSE, Girl in the Moon perhaps a touch of 10cc?

 There were growing voices in the UK media in support of the band.
 Again in Record Mirror a female journalist whose name escapes me said she was sick of them being labelled imitators and it was time for them to come in from the cold; a statement also thrown into Q Magazine’s advert for Man of Colours.